divyanshupandey/myChoice/README.md

 # myChoice
-for then choice of users to vote for their  favorite
+User's choice for their favorite